Ethersphere1/Malleable-Menu-Configurnator/README.md

 # Configurnator

 Malleable Menu's configuration
-This project makes configuration of Malleable Menu easy
+GUI for the configuration of Malleable Menu config file.